 One of the first true “power couples,” the Roosevelts were leaders of tremendous influence in the twentieth century, leading America for 12 tumultuous years, from 1933 to 1945.
 Eleanor Roosevelt is usually credited with creating the role of the modern First Lady.
 However, their marriage was a difficult one, marked by betrayal, bitterness and anger—right until the president’s death.
 Illustrated lecture.

 How FDR Vanquished Polio.

 Few Americans remember that FDR, besides leading our country through the Great Depression and World War II, was also the founder of the National Foundation for Infantile Paralysis, better known as the March of Dimes.
 This charity fought the terrible scourge of polio with both assistance to the stricken and research to find a vaccine, finally working itself out of a job when the Salk Vaccine was perfected in 1955.
 This is a lively, personal look at the polio crusade — which continues today to mop up the last of this disease in third world countries.
 Illustrated lecture

 How Shirley Temple Saved America.

 *An honorarium for these lectures can be paid by the S.C.
-Humanities Council as long as the applicant is a nonprofit organization and the lecture is free and open to the public (exceptions being made for retirement communities).
+Humanities Council as long as the applicant is a South Carolina nonprofit organization or government entity and the lecture is free and open to the public (exceptions being made for retirement communities).
 A $250 in-kind match is required.
 Visit https://schumanities.org/projects/speakers/